 5. REQUESTS FOR INFORMATION AND SPECIAL PROCEDURES

 Public reporting burden for this collection of information is estimated to average three and five tenths (3.5) hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed and completing and reviewing the collection of information.
 A response is defined as one survey form.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to:

 Washington, D.C.
 20507

 The full text of the OMB regulations on the Paperwork Reduction Act may be found at 5 CFR Part 1320.